deephdc/deep-docs/source/user/modules/mods.rst

 Workflow
 ^^^^^^^^

-The data processing (DS) module prepares datasets for machine learning purpose through standard ML steps like data filtering, data cleaning, feature extraction, feature selection for datapool building.
+The data processing (DS) module prepares datasets for machine learning purpose through standard machine learning life cycle steps such as data filtering, data cleaning, feature extraction, feature selection for datapool building.

 MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.
 MODS workflow is fully supported by the DEEP as Service